 This is the best soup to make and eat on a cold winter day.
 The meat is easy because all you do is cut a pork roast into pieces.
 This is made in a crock pot but you could easily simmer this in a covered pot on the stovetop for about 2 hours.
 You may need to add more chicken broth if too much of the liquid boils off.
 I made this for my brother's wedding dinner and everyone loved it.
 He told his new wife that I am a really good cook.
 Thanks Bro!

-3. Slow Cooker Beef and Barley Stew Recipe for a Healthy, Comforting Meal – My Natural Family
+3. Slow Cooker Beef and Barley Stew Recipe – My Natural Family

 4. Easy Cauliflower Soup - Delicious Meets Healthy